cjlm/read-action/README.md

 ## Action options

 - `filename`: The file where you want to save your books.
 Default: `_data/read.json`.

+- `markdown-path`: The location of the markdown version of each book.
+Default: `_source/books`.

 - `providers`: Specify the [ISBN providers](https://github.com/library-pals/isbn?tab=readme-ov-file#setting-backend-providers) that you want to use, in the order you need them to be invoked.
 If setting more than one provider, separate each with a comma.